SabaaN/Portf/README.md

 The Portfolio Project is designed to serve as a personal portfolio website to showcase your skills, projects, and services.
 It is built using React and Vite, ensuring a fast and optimized development experience.
 The website features multiple sections to provide comprehensive information to visitors, including a home page, services, skills, portfolio, and contact section.

-Home Page: The home page greets visitors and provides an overview of your portfolio, highlighting key information about yourself and your work.
+Home Page: Home page greets visitors and provides an overview of your portfolio, highlighting key information about yourself and your work.

 Services: The services section outlines the services you offer, such as web development, UI/UX design, or consulting.
 It allows potential clients to understand the value you can provide.